1vedantshinde/Photo-Editor/README.md

-## Object-Oriented Design Principles in This Project
+## Design overview of the Java Photo Editor

 This Java-based Photo Editor is built with a clear focus on **Object-Oriented Programming (OOP)** principles.
 Below is a breakdown of how each OOP concept is applied in the architecture: